MicrosoftEdge/WebView2Feedback/specs/MultiProfile.md

 In order to manage cookies through the profile, we're adding a get_CookieManager interface into the profile.
 Users can use this interface to get the cookie manager, which is shared by all WebView2s associated with this profile.
-Currently the cookie manager is got from WebView2 (see ICoreWebView2_2.get_CookieManager), because a standalone profile object can not support cooke management APIs.
+Currently the cookie manager is got from WebView2 (see ICoreWebView2_2.get_CookieManager), because a standalone profile object can not support cookie management APIs.
 We will make cookie management independent from WV2 in the future, when we find a way to support cookie management independently.

 Currently, we already have **ICoreWebView2Settings** interface to manage password-autosave and